The one-shot problem: Solution to an open question of finite-fuel singular control with discretionary stopping: Analysis of the case

 Our aim in this section is to motivate the presence of boundaries $\Fb$ and $\Gb$ in Ansatz \ref{bigass}.
 For $x, \epsilon > 0$ define the punctured neighbourhood $N_x(\epsilon)$ by

 The next result establishes a useful relationship between the waiting region of the one-shot problem and that of the control problem.

 \begin{Proposition} Recalling Ansatz \ref{bigass}, suppose that the point $(x,0)$ is not the limit as $c \to 0$ of any boundary of the solution to the control problem.
-Suppose also that $N_x(\epsilon)$ belongs to the waiting region of the one-shot problem $\tild V$ of \eqref{eq:defqc}.
-Then the neighbourhood $N_x(\epsilon)$ belongs to the waiting region of $Q$ from \eqref{eq:defV}. \end{Proposition}
+Let $\e>0$ be small enough that the neighbourhood $N_x(\epsilon)$ is contained in a single region of the solution to the control problem (waiting, action or stopping).
+Further, suppose that $N_x(\epsilon)$ is contained in the waiting region of the one-shot problem $\tild V$ of \eqref{eq:defqc}.
+Then $N_x(\epsilon)$ is contained in the waiting region of $Q$ from \eqref{eq:defV}. \end{Proposition}

-\begin{proof} If the point $(x,0)$ is not the limit as $c \to 0$ of any boundary of the solution to the control problem, then for sufficiently small $\epsilon>0$ the neighbourhood $N_x(\epsilon)$ is bounded away from all boundaries of the solution to the control problem.
-Let $c \in (0,\epsilon)$ and consider the following two cases: